Ecuador travel for women can be a truly unique experience.

 When traveling, we girls always have a few extra things to take into consideration.

-Feminine Products: You can find a good assortment of pads for menstrual issues.
-But if you prefer tampons, they are harder to find.
+Feminine Products: You can find a good assortment of pads and tampons for menstrual issues.
 A few years ago, commercials started running on TV promoting tampons, but I don't know if it's really caught on yet.
-You should be able to get a hold of a box in pharmacies in most bigger areas.
-You're best bet though is to bring some from home.
-Update 2015: Most pharmacies carry tampons now.

 Hair/Skin care: Just ran out of your favorite conditioner?
 Ahhh!
 It's ok.
-Again in bigger cities you can find a good assortment of hair care products in bigger pharmacies.
-I love the Konzil conditioners for my crazy curly hair.
-Update 2015: Pharmacies are a good place to look for hair care products.
-There is usually a pretty good selection.
+Again you can find a good assortment of hair care products in pharmacies and grocery stores.
+There are plenty of familiar brands as well as local ones.

 As to skin care...bring sunscreen!
 You can get sunscreen in Ecuador, but you'll have better (and cheaper!) options back home.
 Also any special creams that you like, you should also bring from home.
 The products carried in Ecuador are either completely different brands than we're used to or in a Spanish form that you may not recognize.